gaming-wall-street/cns-fails-sec/README.md

 # CNS Fails SEC

-This repo downloads, cleans and processes data from https://www.sec.gov/data/foiadocsfailsdatahtm to make is useable for further analyzing it.
+This repo downloads, cleans and processes text file (laid out as CSVs) data from https://www.sec.gov/data/foiadocsfailsdatahtm to make is useable for further analysis.

 ## Instructions